Lirkoff/finebeard/README.md

 - **Monitoring and Services**
   - Logging of product search events.
+  - Rate-Limiting using Resilience4j to prevent abuse of activation attempts.
   - Currency conversion service (planned feature) using OpenExchangeRates API.
   - Email service for sending activation emails (using MailTrap for testing).
   - Schedulers for product rotation and cleaning obsolete activation data.